-ALS II debt-On June 26, 2008, we completed a securitization in which Aircraft Lease Securitisation II Limited ("ALS II") issued securitized class A-1 notes and class A-2 notes, rated A+ by Standard & Poor's and A1 by Moody's.
-At closing in June 2008, the class A-1 notes each had an outstanding principal balance of zero, and were issued to commitment holders.
-The commitment holders committed to advance funds, subject to certain conditions.
+ALS II debt

-The principal balance of the class A-1 notes increased in an amount equal to the amount advanced by each commitment holder.
+General.
+On June 26, 2008, we completed a securitization in which ALS II issued securitized class A-1 notes and class A-2 notes, rated A+ by Standard & Poor's ("S&P") and A1 by Moody's.
+The class A-1 notes each had an outstanding principal balance of zero, and were issued to commitment holders.
+The commitment holders committed to advance funds, subject to certain conditions, including that ALS II shall have acquired at least 15 aircraft, up to an aggregate amount of \$1.0 billion in connection with the purchase of 30 A320 family aircraft by ALS II.
 Funded class A-1 notes may be exchanged for class A-2 notes subject to certain conditions.
 The class A-1 notes are ranked pari passu with the class A-2 notes.

-The advances made by the commitment holders were applied to purchase 30 aircraft from AerVenture Leasing 1 Limited, a subsidiary of AerVenture Limited (our consolidated joint venture).
-All 30 aircraft have been delivered to the transaction and the 30th aircraft was delivered in May 2010.
-The 30 aircraft are among the 70 aircraft being delivered by Airbus to AerVenture Limited between 2007 and 2011.
-The primary source of payments on the notes will be lease payments on the aircraft owned by subsidiaries of ALS II.
-The final maturity date of the notes will be June 26, 2038.
-During the year, a portion of A-1 notes were exchanged for A-2 notes.
+The advances made by the commitment holders were used to purchase 30 aircraft from AerVenture Leasing 1 Limited, a subsidiary of AerVenture, all 30 of which have been delivered.
+The 30th aircraft was delivered in May 2010.
+The 30 aircraft are among the aircraft delivered by Airbus to AerVenture between 2007 and 2011.
+During 2011, a portion of A-1 notes were exchanged for A-2 notes.